jre247/react-cms-3-real/README.md

 Run the following script in psql to create the database and necessary tables:

-CREATE USER Jason WITH PASSWORD 'jj1108jj';
+CREATE USER jevans WITH PASSWORD 'jj1108jj';
 CREATE DATABASE Wedding;
-GRANT ALL PRIVILEGES ON DATABASE Wedding to Jason;
+GRANT ALL PRIVILEGES ON DATABASE Wedding to jevans;

 6) run seed.sql in postgres to create tables, data, etc.
 	-you can find seed.sql in the root directory of the project